The lazy mom’s guide to raising independent kids

-Let them fall.
-Let them learn to pick themselves up.
+Let them fall Let them learn to pick themselves up

 When T was a teeny tiny girl, I was always there to pick her up the moment she was on her knees.

-With Little Sir, I realized that he could benefit from not being rescued all the time.
+With Little Sir, I realised that he could benefit from not being rescued all the time.
 At about 18 months, I already let him wobble up and down inclined areas (ramps).
 With my heart beating fast, I would keep myself from assisting him.

 I celebrated each time he accomplished his mission without falling.
-But when he did fall, I would hold my breath and show my most calm face, and stay where I am.
+But when he did fall, I would hold my breath and show my most calm face, and stay where I was.
 Lazy, you know.

 Practicing this type of mom-laziness is great for kids, though.
 They get to learn that falling is a natural part of life and that they just have to get up again.
 Now, how to do this with more serious kinds of falling/failing as they grow older!

-Don’t give them food.
-Let them get their own food.
+Don’t give them food Let them get their own food

 I’m guilty of still feeding my little boy his lunch and dinner, especially when he makes his very cute face just for me.
 The not-so-little girl can also still sometimes demand so much.

 So, I’m starting to be lazy in this area too.
 When Little Sir asks for a sandwich, I ask him to make it himself.
-I ask him to get the bread and his favorite spread and let him prepare it on his own.
+I ask him to get the bread and his favourite spread and let him prepare it on his own.
 I still have to work on meals, though.
 He eats by himself when he wants to (or maybe when he’s famished?) so I’m sure he can do it.
 I just have to be lazier.

 I’m happy with how I stumbled on this lazy-mom thing.
 Good thing I got pregnant, haha!
 It does work for me, as I get to have time for other things.
 And it does work for the little ones to have a lazy mom: they get to practice different skills and learn to rely on and take care of themselves.
 I think I still need to work on being lazier some more, though.